 All students must submit an updated record of immunizations prior to the beginning of the school year.
-Along with all state-required vaccines, this must include the most up-to-date COVID-19 vaccinations for the student's age group.
-If the parent or legal guardian is refusing the COVID-19 vaccine for the student on medical or religious grounds, the appropriate waiver form must be completed and sent in to be approved by school administration.
+Students found to be in noncompliance with the appropriate immunizations for their age level will be prohibited from attending school until the relevant vaccine(s) are administered to the student.
 Annual physical exams are required as well.
 All inquiries relating to immunizations or physical exams should be directed to the KDES nurse at (202) 651-5046 (V) or (202) 559-5082 (VP).
-If documentation is required during the school year, continued attendance is contingent upon timely compliance with the nurse's requests.
+If documentation is required during the school year, continued attendance is contingent upon timely compliance with the nurse's requests for medical forms.